SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 How Can I Remove The Virus From My SIM Card?

-SIM card virus can remove by following the following steps:
+SIM card viruses can be removed by following the following steps:

 1. Ensure that your SIM card is not in use and remove it from your device.

-Doing these things will ensure that you have removed all traces of virus from your sim car and can start fresh again!
-Remember as well, if restoring doesn’t work (you don’t know how/don’t have time), then you can always use a USB cable and backup up your SIM card data to your own personal computer.
+Doing these things will ensure that you have removed all traces of the virus from your sim car and can start fresh again!
+Remember as well, if restoring doesn’t work (you don’t know how/don’t have time), then you can always use a USB cable and back up your SIM card data to your personal computer.

 How To Remove SIM Virus From Android Phone